[Core Rules] Warhammer Fantasy 1e (1986)

 To illustrate this process further, let us continue on with Jaeger von Saufmarchen.
 Jaeger will be a spry lad and thus we shall roll 6d6, making him 20 years old and thus granting him no bonus skills.
 After taking a look at his stats we decide that he would do well as a Ranger.
 We roll d4 for starting skills, modified by zero, and get 1.
 Jaeger has 1 starting skill, we roll on the Ranger skill and get Drive Cart.
 Very promising indeed!

 Each different character class gets starting equipment, generally a knife, some starting Golden Crowns, travelling gear and some additional gear like a backpack, a weapon and a cooking pot depending on the class.
 Starting GP is always 3d6 gold crows.
-Jaeger begins the game well equipped and in possesion of 13 crowns, a Fortune!
+Jaeger begins the game well equipped and in possession of 13 crowns; a veritable Fortune!

 Some of these are amazing.
 The Agitator with his backpack of Pamphlets and his talent for rabble-rousing.
 The Protagonist who is hired to pick fights with people.
 The Grave-robber, the Circus-Strongman.